IgniteUI/igniteui-docfx/kr/components/treegrid.md

 }
 ```

-In the sample data above, all records are described with an ID, Parent ID and some other records related fields.
-As mentioned the ID of the records must be unique.
-The ParentID contains the ID of the parent node or "-1" if this is a root level node (node with no parent).
+In the sample data above, all records have an ID, a ParentID and some additional properties like Name, JobTitle and Age.
+As mentioned previously, the ID of the records must be unique.
+The ParentID contains the ID of the parent node or **-1** if this is a root level node (node without a parent).

 The parent-child relation is configured using the tree grid's [`primaryKey`]({environment:angularApiUrl}/classes/igxtreegridcomponent.html#primarykey) and [`foreignKey`]({environment:angularApiUrl}/classes/igxtreegridcomponent.html#foreignkey) properties.